iljnmw/electro-sounds_1617-sem2/assignment-b/links-to-videos(with project overview).md

 #Assignment B

-Use a selection of your current Processing sketches which use code to animate abstract, geometric visuals.
-Add your own sound track that supports the visuals and create a 15 seconds long generative video.

 For this assignment i want to work with rotating shapes.
 So i started out with writing a sketch with a shape spinning in the middle of the screen.
 Then i added on more complex shapes around it.
 I also experimented with the changing of colour form black to white creating a strobe effect.
 I also created dots that seem to be converging into the middle.

 ###Images